Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

 - frame_system `construct_runtime` macro for building a runtime from provided pallets.
 - `sp_io::TestExternalities` for interacting with a mock runtime through a test case.

 This article was focused on testing the functionalities of pallets, we did **not** learn how to test a full node.
-In a future article, we will look at how to implement test scenarios on full node, so keep an eye out for this.
+In a future article, we will look at implementing test scenarios on full node, so keep an eye out for this.

 To learn more about testing in substrate, check out these resources:
 - [Unit test](https://docs.substrate.io/test/unit-testing/#test-pallet-log-in-a-mock-runtime)